You are here

 • Keep group size to 10 or under including leaders for overnight trips.

-• Sites best for group use are: Sages Ravine (Connecticut AT Committee), Laurel Ridge, Glen Brook, Race Brook Falls, Crystal Mtn, Kay Wood and October Mtn
+• Sites best for group use are: Sages Ravine (Connecticut AT Committee), Laurel Ridge, Glen Brook, Race Brook Falls.

 • Shelters are not for group use.
 Plan to use tent platforms and existing cleared areas for tenting.
 Do not clear new tenting areas.